tomshaffner/PiThermalCam/index.md

 ## Summary ##

-This page contains both the background and documentation for the PyPi package [pithermalcam](https://pypi.org/project/pithermalcam/), which enables connecting an MLX90640 to a Raspberry Pi for use.
+This page contains both the background and documentation for the PyPi package [pithermalcam](https://pypi.org/project/pithermalcam/), which connects an MLX90640 thermal camera to a Raspberry Pi.
 The package is set up for quick and easy install or for cloning for more advanced users to play/tweak/develop further.

-If you just want to get up and running as fast as possible, use the [Parts Required](#parts-required)/[Hardware Setup](#hardware-setup) sections to prepare the device, and then follow go to the [Fast Software Setup][](#fast-software-setup) instructions to get up and running.
+If you just want to get up and running as fast as possible, use the [Parts Required](#parts-required)/[Hardware Setup](#hardware-setup) sections to prepare the device, and then follow go to the [Software Setup](#software-setup) instructions to get up and running.
 If you just want to see what's possible, jump down to the [Usage](#usage) and [Results](#results) sections for pictures and videos of the results you can get.

-Other sections are also included that go in depth for cloning or development.
-There's a lot here but I've been careful to split up different paths and to make this whole page modular, so jump to the parts you need and skip the ones that don't apply to you.
+Other sections go in depth for cloning or development.
+There's a lot here, but I've been careful to split up different paths and to make this whole page modular.
+This enables you to jump to the parts you need and skip the ones that don't apply to you.

-And if you're simply curious about the project as a whole, skim the whole page!

 Enjoy!